+Before the commencement of the internal audit reviews, an internal audit plan over a 2 year cycle is presented to the ARMC for their deliberation and approval.
+Upon approval by the ARMC, internal audit reviews would be carried out in accordance with the approved internal audit plan.
 Thereafter during the quarterly meetings following the presentation of the Internal Audit Report, the ARMC also reviews with the Internal Auditors, the progress and coverage of the Internal Audit Plan to ensure that the audit direction remains relevant and is in line with the ARMC's expectations.

-Audit and Risk Management Committee Report Cont'd
+Audit and Risk Management Committee Report Contid